mathieuchal/BD3MG/README.md

 ![Deblurring](/flybrainrec.png)

 ### Prerequisites and installation
-These instructions will get you a copy of the BD3MG algorithm running on your multi-processor local or remote Unix machine.
-Note that BD3MG is based on the python multiprocessing library in order to handle process distribution.
+These instructions will get you a copy of the BD3MG, BP3MG and 3MG algorithms running on your multi-processor local or remote Unix machine.
+Note that the two distributed algorithms are based on the python multiprocessing library in order to handle process distribution.
 If you want to get the code working on other distributions (Windows and MacOs), you might need to change process afinity handling in the code.

-This version of BD3MG runs on Python (>=3.5) with common libraries listed in the *requirements.txt* file.
+This version of the algorithms runs on Python (>=3.5) with common libraries listed in the *requirements.txt* file.

 ### Installing

-In order to run the different functions in the BD3MG package, follow the steps below on your command line:
+In order to run the different optimization frameworks in the package, follow the steps below on your command line:

 ```
 git clone https://github.com/mathieuchal/BD3MG/.git